• Share this on:

 In the high-end market, branding also plays a role.
 At the top end are chunky bars of soap with special ingredients or slick, branded dispensers.
 Luxury department stores such as Harrods play an important role in this segment.

-Through what channels does soap end up on the end-market?
+Through which channels does soap end up on the end market?

-The channels through which soap is put on the market follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while more and more smaller retailers have also started buying directly from the supplier.
+Market access channels for soap mainly follow traditional patterns.
+Importers/wholesalers supply to retailers.
+Larger retail chains often bypass these intermediaries and handle their own imports, but more and more smaller retailers have also started buying directly from suppliers.
 In some cases, buying agents play a role.

 Importers/wholesalers

 Importers/wholesalers sell products to retailers in their own country or region, or re-export across Europe.
-Some European markets are therefore supplied by wholesalers/importers from other European countries (intra-European trade).
-Supplying to buyers in the project market (such as hotels and spas) can be considered as a secondary distribution flow for them.
+Supplying to buyers in the project market (such as hotels and spas) is another distribution flow for them.

 Importing retailers